WheteThunger/CarTurrets/README.md

 ## Commands

 - `carturret` -- Deploy an auto turret onto the car module you are aiming at.
 You must not be building blocked.
 You must be within several meters of the car.
+- `carturrets.removall` -- Removes all turrets from all cars.

 ## Permissions